Billy Summers: Background

 Stephen King first mentioned the novel in an NPR interview in April 2020, where he discussed having to change the story from taking place in 2020 to 2019 due to the COVID-19 pandemic.
 Later that month, in a live streamed conversation with John Grisham, King again mentioned it, saying it was a crime novel about a hired assassin.

 Entertainment Weekly officially announced Billy Summers on January 28, 2021, with a release date of August 3, 2021.
 The announcement also included a short excerpt.

 Film adaptation

-In February 2022, Deadline Hollywood reported that the novel will be adapted into a ten-episode limited television series with J. J. Abrams, King, Edward Zwick and Marshall Herskovitz as executive producers.
+In February 2022, Deadline Hollywood reported that the novel would be adapted into a ten-episode limited television series with J. J. Abrams, King, Edward Zwick and Marshall Herskovitz as executive producers.
 In February 2023, Warner Bros. acquired the project and was developing it into a feature film, with Zwick and Herskovitz writing the script.
 The film will be produced by Abrams' Bad Robot and Leonardo DiCaprio's Appian Way banner.